-- 1. Move the laser to the new section of the machine. - With the laser rotation turned off, rotate the spindle by hand and roughly align the laser to the two reference targets until you see the laser beam hit in the window on both reference targets.
-Using the dropdown menus (ID = X), - select the target IDs for the reference targets.
+- 1. Move the laser to the new section of the machine. - 2.
+With the laser rotation turned off, rotate the spindle by hand and roughly align the laser to the 2 reference targets until you see the laser beam hit in the window on both reference targets. - 3.
+Using the dropdown menus (ID = X), select the target IDs for the reference targets.
 Typically, Target #1 is used to measure the rolls and #2 and #3 are used as the reference targets. - 4.
 Power on the laser.
-A display value in green displays.
+A combined target value is shown in green in the display.
 This value is the difference between the values of the two target IDs selected above.
 This value is a measure of how far out of alignment the laser plane is to the reference targets. - 5.
 Use the coarse and fine (L-743, L-742W) Yaw adjustment knobs on the laser base until the display value is zero or within your buck-in tolerance. - 6.
 As you adjust the laser, the laser line angle updates, indicating whether the laser is getting closer (angle is decreasing) or farther away (angle is increasing) from being parallel to the reference targets. - 7.
-When the display value is at zero (or within your tolerance), the laser line is parallel to the white centerline, indicating the laser is now bucked-in to the two reference targets.
+When the display value is at zero (or within your tolerance), the laser line is parallel to the white centerline, indicating the laser is now bucked-in to the two reference targets and thus parallel to the offset centerline of the machine.
 You can now measure the roll on the machine for alignment.